 Edward P. Jones, the New York Times bestselling author, has been awarded the Pulitzer Prize, for fiction, the National Book Critics Circle award, the International IMPAC Dublin Literary Award, and the Lannan Literary Award for The Known World; he also received a MacArthur Fellowship in 2004.
 His first collection of stories, Lost in the City, won the PEN/Hemingway Award and was short listed for the National Book Award.
 His second collection, All Aunt Hagar’s Children, was a finalist for the Pen/Faulkner Award.
 He has been an instructor of fiction writing at a range of universities, including Princeton.
 He lives in Washington, D.C.

-Elizabeth Nunez is the author of eight novels.
-Boundaries (Akashic Books, 2011), her most recent novel, was selected as a New York Times Editors' Choice and was nominated for a 2012 NAACP Image Award.
-Nunez's other novels include Anna In-Between (Pen Oakland Award), Prospero’s Daughter, Bruised Hibiscus (American Book Award), Discretion, Grace, Beyond the Limbo Silence and When Rocks Dance.
-She is also co-editor of the anthology, Blue Latitudes: Caribbean Woman Writers at Home and Abroad.
-Her memoir Not for Everyday Use was published this year to praise from among others, OprahsBookClub.com.
-Nunez was co-founder of the National Black Writers Conference and was executive producer for the 2004 CUNY TV New York Emmy nominated series, Black Writers in America.
-Her recent awards include the 2011 Writers for Writers Award from Poets and Writers, a 2012 Lifetime Literary award from Trinidad and Tobago and a 2013 Outstanding Trailblazer Award from the National Council for Research on Women.
-Nunez emigrated to the U.S. from Trinidad, received a PhD in English from New York University and is a Distinguished Professor at Hunter College, the City University of New York.
+Elizabeth Nunez, Ph.D. is the author of 10 novels and a memoir.
+Her 2016 novel Ellen in Paradise is an O, The Oprah Magazine and Essence Selection.
+Her novel Boundaries was selected as a New York Times Editors' Choice and was nominated for a 2012 NAACP Image Award.
+Her other novels include Anna In-Between, Prospero’s Daughter, Bruised Hibiscus, Discretion, Grace, Beyond the Limbo Silence and When Rocks Dance.
+She was co-founder of the National Black Writers Conference, which she directed for 18 years.
+Her honors include a 2012 Lifetime Literary Award from Trinidad and Tobago and a 2013 Outstanding Trailblazer Award from the National Council on Research on Women.
+She is a Distinguished Professor at Hunter College, the City University of New York.

 Francine Prose is the author of more than twenty books.
 Her most recent novel is Lovers at the Chameleon Club, Paris 1932.
 Prose’s thirteen novels include Blue Angel, which was nominated for a 2000 National Book Award, Goldengrove and A Changed Man.
 She has also written Sicilian Odyssey, The Lives of the Muses: Nine Women & the Artists They Inspired, Gluttony and Caravaggio: Painter of Miracles.
 Other books include Hunters and Gatherers, Bigfoot Dreams and Primitive People, two story collections, and a collection of novellas, Guided Tours of Hell.
 Prose has also written five children's books, three young adult novels, and co-translated three volumes of fiction.
 Her work has been translated into over a dozen languages.
 Her stories, reviews and essays have appeared in The Atlantic Monthly, Harper's, The New York Review of Books, Best American Short Stories, The New Yorker, The New York Times, The New York Observer, Art News, The Yale Review, The New Republic and numerous other publications.
 From 2007-2009, she was President of PEN American Center, and she is currently a Distinguished Visiting Writer at Bard College.
 She is a contributing editor of Harper's Magazine and Bomb magazine, and writes regularly on art for The Wall Street Journal.
 Prose has been the winner of a Guggenheim Fellowship, a 1989 Fulbright fellowship to the former Yugoslavia, two NEA grants, a PEN translation prize, the Dayton Literary Peace Prize and the Edith Wharton Lifetime Achievement Award.